 “People need to realize that once a light goes on, it is enforceable,” Larson said.
 “If the light is red, the light is red.
 The bicyclists, the skateboarders, they all have to stop at the stoplight.”

 According to the County Public Works Department, the project costs $300,000.
-The Santa Barbara County Community Development Block Grant Program will fund half the cost and UC Santa Barbara will provide funding for the other half.
+The public works department will fund half the cost and UC Santa Barbara will provide funding for the other half.

 McGolpin described the installation as a “pretty easy job” because it will be completed on the sidewalks, allowing cars, bikers and pedestrians to still use the street during construction.